ml-lab/SAFA/README.md

 ```

 b.
 Face swap demo
 We adopt [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch) for indicating the face regions in both the source and driving images.
-Download their pretrained model and put it under `./face_parsing/cp`.

 For preprocessed source images and driving videos, run:
 ```